RCENTS/rcents-site/content/rcents/ec/fiona.md

 ----

 All the Illumina datasets except __C.elegans__ were successfully run. __C. elgans__ dataset couldnt complete within the allocated time of 48 hours per run.
 All the datasts for 454 were sucessfully run.

-H. sapiens, P. falciparum  and S. aureus  failed for Ion Torrent because of out of time failures.
+Among the Ion Torrent datasets, __H. sapiens__, __P. falciparum 3D7__  and __S. aureus__ datasets failed to complete within the allocated time.

 #### Dataset:  ERR005143  (P. syringae)